Saiuke/BasicLaravelBlog/README.md

 # Basic Laravel Blog

-This is just a simple blog using the famous PHP FrameWork Laravel.
+This is just a simple blog using the famous PHP Framework Laravel (7.2).